Travel

 Concur – Software used by the state to manage travel, reimbursements, and p-card transactions.

-Conference hotel – A hotel designated by the conference sponsor or organizer as a conference hotel.
+Conference hotel – means the hotel designated by the conference host, as specified in the conference materials.

 Executive director – The executive leader of an agency.